ShaynaStocktonUST/indicators-documentation/docs/getting-started/index.md

 **After install:**

-Assign the Permission Set "**Indicators Setup Access**" to your user.
+Assign the Permission Set "**Indicators Setup Access**" to your Salesforce Administrator user.

 ### Congratulations!
 Now you are ready to start setting up Salesforce Indicators for your org!